 How to watch the French Open 2023: Streaming, Roland-Garros schedule, odds and more

-The 2023 French Open is fast upon us, and the tennis world is heading into the second Grand Slam of the year with several major shakeups after last year’s winner and major 2023 contender Rafael Nadal announced he would not compete in the upcoming tennis tournament.
-Nadal’s absence will mark the first time since 2004 that he has not dominated the clay court at Roland-Garros.
-It also leaves the Coupe des Mousquetaires up for grabs, and after today's drawing, it appears Nadal's rival, Novak Djokovic, seems set on taking the trophy.
-Djokovic will first have to face off against No. 1 seed Carlos Alcaraz, winner of the 2022 US Open.
+The 2023 French Open continues this week with a major upset on Day 3 when No. 2 seed Daniil Medvedev, who is also the No. 2 men's singles player in the world, lost to 23-year-old Thiago Seyboth Wild, ranked No. 172 in the world and playing in his very first French Open.
+Between that major shakeup and Rafael Nadal's first absence from the tournament since 2004, the clay court Grand Slam could be anyone's game.
+However, it appears Nadal's rival, Novak Djokovic, seems set on taking the Coupe des Mousquetaires.
+However, Djokovic will first have to face off against No. 1 seed Carlos Alcaraz, winner of the 2022 US Open.

-Without Rafa, this year's Grand Slam at Roland-Garros is shaping up to be one to watch.
-Here’s how you can stream the French Open, including channels, schedule and livestream info.
+Here’s how you can catch all the action on the clay court and stream the French Open in the US, including channels, schedule, scores and livestream info.

 - Best way to stream NBC and NBC Sports